 std | ltd

 If you purchased a disability insurance policy that is not a part of your employee benefits package, that policy is governed by Ohio law and not federal ERISA laws.
 This can be a very good thing for your claim because the insurance company is not given as much discretion to make a decision on your claim.

 Unlike insurance policies you receive as a part of your employment package, private policies entitle you to things like a jury trial, the right to question witnesses under oath at depositions or in trial.
 They also give you the opportunity to obtain additional evidence and use it in fighting the insurance company’s denial or termination of benefits.

 State of Ohio Disability Programs

-Ohio public employees do not pay into the Social Security Disability system, but instead pay taxes to the retirement program that coordinates with their job.
-The three main programs available to Ohio employees are the Public Employees Retirement System (or “OPERS”), the State Teachers’ Retirement System (or “STRS”), and the School Employees Retirement System (usually called “SERS”).
+Public employees, teachers, and school employees need an attorney with the knowledge and experience necessary to avoid the pitfalls created by Ohio’s pension reform bill.
+Ohio public employees do not pay into the Social Security Disability system; instead, they pay taxes to the retirement program that coordinates with their job.
+The three main programs available to state employees are the Ohio Public Employees Retirement System (or “OPERS”), the State Teachers’ Retirement System (or “STRS”), and the School Employees Retirement System (usually called “SERS”).